Saturday - 7 September

 Maria is also active in research.
 Her study with Ellen Bierhorst: “AT Story Project – Psychosocial changes linked to the practice of AT”, was published in 2019.

 The Viennese Bass Days competitions take place on the 7th, 8th and 9th of September.
-The jury members are: Dane Roberts, Robert Franenberg, Margaret Urquhart and Severiano Paoli.
+The jury members are: Dane Roberts, Robert Franenberg, Margaret Urquhart, Severiano Paoli and Zhou Feng.
 The three chosen winners play in a concert at midday on 9th September.

 There are three separate categories: HIP (Viennese tuning with gut strings and frets), classical set up with steel strings and Divertimenti ensembles.
 A piano accompanist on either forte piano at Hz430, or classical piano at Hz440 is available.
 The solo competitors may play two movements of a classical concerto for double bass of their choice.
 The Divertimenti ensembles may play two or three contrasting movements lasting 10 minutes in total.